 All NCAA sponsored sports abide by recruiting rules and a calendar that the NCAA releases every year.
 These rules determine when and how college coaches and student-athletes can communicate, in an effort to maintain a healthy and equal recruiting process for all parties involved.
 While these rules are meant to benefit student-athletes, the recruiting process can be confusing and overwhelming.
 This section is designed to help student-athletes and their families better understand the NCAA water polo recruiting rules and calendar and stay up-to-date on any changes that the NCAA makes to the recruiting process.

-College water polo coaches at the NCAA Division 1 and 2 levels can start contacting recruits via phone, text and email beginning June 15 after the athlete’s sophomore year.
+College water polo coaches at the NCAA Division 1 level can start contacting recruits via phone, text and email beginning June 15 after the athlete’s sophomore year.
 While no form of communication is allowed between coaches and athletes before this date, coaches are able to contact high school and club coaches for general feedback on water polo recruits.
-Division 3 college coaches are able to communicate with student-athletes at any time.
+Division 2 & Division 3 college coaches are able to communicate with student-athletes at any time.

 Before college coaches can contact student-athletes, there are plenty of ways that athletes can prepare for the recruiting process.
 Student-athletes should research water polo programs and identify a list of target schools where they meet the athletic and academic standards.
 Student-athletes should also begin to market themselves with a recruiting profile and video that highlight their skillset.
 Once contact is permitted, student-athletes can begin building relationships with college coaches by first reaching out to express their interest in the program and sharing their recruiting profile and video.